HELP US SUPPORT THESE, AND OTHER CRITICAL SERVICES TODAY

-Following is a list of board-approved agencies that will receive funding during the July 1, 2019 to June 30, 2020 fiscal year.
+The following is a list of board-approved agencies that will receive funding during the July 1, 2020 to June 30, 2022 fiscal year.
 We make our external agency investments in two main ways: a competitive grants process and requests for proposals to support the community school strategy through Hubs of Service Contracts.
 You will find all agencies, receiving grant or contract support below.

 - All Souls Counseling Center